 g.
 All new or substantially revised Manual documents should be reviewed by an Agency technical editor.

 05.03 Revisions to Documents .
 When Manual documents are revised, the entire document is re-issued.
 To make revisions, edit the MS Word version of the current document.
 First remove the existing vertical lines in the margins showing revised text and the red font of changed text by clicking on the Review tab and then accepting all changes in document.
 Save the document.
 Then set up the Track Changes options in MS Word to display insertions in red and Changed Lines in the Outside Border to always show balloons (see Exhibit 6).
-In the case of a total re-write of a document, it is not necessarymark the changes in red with lines in the margins.
+In the case of a total re-write of a document, it is not necessary to mark the changes in red with lines in the margins.
 Revisions are issued by a change notice.
 Major changes to the document must be noted in the revision history page (see subsection 06.06 of this IMC).

 05.04 References .
 References must be directly relevant to the document and essential to its completion.
 The reference list shall include all other inspection manual documents (IMC, IPs, and TIs) that appear in the document.
 References may not be used simply to convey historical information.
 References to another inspection program document must include the type of document, the number, and the section or appendix (e.g., IMC 2500-05.01; IMC 2500, Appendix A).
 Reference to another section of the same document should include a phrase such as ‘subsection 04.01 of this IMC.’